-Most builders request 20% of the total home price as a deposit, but this may vary depending on the builder’s policy.
+Most builders request 20% of the total home price as an initial deposit, but this may vary depending on the builder’s policy.
 The deposit is generally due within 180 days after signing the purchase agreement.

 If you’re unable to provide the entire amount upfront, some builders might be willing to work with you to create a payment plan.
 However, this isn’t always the case, so it’s essential that you’re aware of the builder’s policy before signing anything.

 Keep in mind that the deposit is non-refundable, even if the construction of your home is delayed or canceled.
 Make sure you’re comfortable with this arrangement before moving forward.

 When you sign the purchase agreement for a new home, you don’t have to start paying for it right away.
 Keep in mind that the typical time it takes to build a house is between 12 and 36 months, giving you plenty of time to put money aside.

 After the mortgage is set up and the purchase is closed, you will begin making payments on a new construction home.
 Mortgage payments on a home that is still under construction do not start until after the closing and delivery of the property.